-- 4.2.6 A newly proposed Municipal Development Plan or amendment by either municipality shall be referred to the other municipality for comment prior to a public hearing. - 4.2.7 A newly proposed statutory plan or amendment pertaining to the Plan Area or land in the Village adjacent to the Village-County boundary shall be referred to the other municipality for comment prior to a public hearing.
+- 4.2.6 A newly proposed Municipal Development Plan or amendment by either municipality shall be referred to the other municipality for comment prior to a public hearing. - 4.2.7 A newly proposed statutory plan or amendment pertaining to the Plan Area shall be referred to the other municipality for comment prior to a public hearing.